-- 4.1 For 2020/21, a number of data matches were released on 31 January 2021.
-West Dunbartonshire Council has received 5,837 matches which are set out in Appendix 1.
-There are further matches relating to business grants which will be received by 31 March 2021. - 4.2 The 2020/21 NFI exercise will be monitored by Audit & Fraud as part of the 2020/21 and 2021/22 Annual Audit Plans.
+- 4.1 For the 2020/21 exercise, a number of data matches were released on 31 January 2021.
+West Dunbartonshire Council has now received 5,916 matches which are set out in Appendix 1.
+To date 740 matches have been processed and £2802.12 of fraud has been identified relating to council tax reduction scheme.
+There are further matches relating to business grants which were due to be received by 31 March but due to system issues, these matches have been delayed. - 4.2 The 2020/21 NFI exercise will be monitored by Audit & Fraud as part of the 2020/21 and 2021/22 Annual Audit Plans.
 Training and support will be provided to Services responsible for investigating the matches and an update on progress will be provided on a regular basis to Audit Committee.